HexmosTech/glee/README.md

 ## Benefits
 - Publish markdown files into Ghost blog post
 - Install and configure with minimal effort
-- Store images in S3 for longevity and local previews
+- Store images in ghost or  S3 for longevity and local previews
 - Create and update posts with a single command
 - Support for syntax highlighting and Table of Contents
 - Collaborate with content writers in your team